frontendbabel/frontendbabel.github.com/src/documents/pages/about.html.md

 # About Frontend Babel

 The world is diverse.
 We frontend developers work in different companies, live on different continents, look different and act different, yet we have something in common: **the passion**.
-Passion for discovering new, sharing what we already know, and reaching out for impossible.
+Passion for discovering what is new, sharing what we already know, and reaching out for the impossible.

-That's why we decided to start **Frontend Babel** — an online hub for publishing amateur English translations of frontend articles originally written in other languages.
+That's why we decided to start **Frontend Babel** — an online hub for publishing English translations of frontend articles originally written in other languages.

-Not all authors have time or resources or skills to make an English version of what they write.
-Other people from the community can change that, contributing their translations and helping the world discover new frontend stars, experts, and innovators.
+Not all authors have time, resources or skills to make an English version of what they write.
+Other members of the community can change that, contributing their translations and helping the world discover new frontend stars, experts, and innovators.
 Across boundaries.